(Photo by Touchstone/courtesy Everett Collection)

 Adjusted Score: 87266%

 Critics Consensus: The Royal Tenenbaums is a delightful adult comedy with many quirks and a sense of poignancy.
 Many critics especially praised Hackman's performance.

-Royal Tenenbaum and his wife Etheline had three children--Chas, Richie, and Margot--they were a family of geniuses and then they...
+Royal Tenenbaum and his wife Etheline had three children and then they separated.
+All three children are extraordinary --- all...
 [More]

 Critics Consensus: Quick Change makes the most of its clever premise with a smartly skewed heist comedy that leaves plenty of room for its talented cast to shine.

 With the aid of his girlfriend, Phyllis Potter (Geena Davis), and best friend, Loomis (Randy Quaid), Grimm (Bill Murray) enters...
 [More]

 Critics Consensus: Bill Murray and Richard Dreyfuss' chemistry helps make the most of a familiar yet durable premise, elevating What About Bob? into the upper ranks of '90s comedies.